Michigan Gaming Control Board: History

 In November 1996, voters in Michigan approved Proposal E, authorizing three commercial casinos in Detroit, the largest city.
 The Proposal was expanded and signed into law in 1997 as the Michigan Gaming Control and Revenue Act.
 This created the Michigan Gaming Control Board under the Michigan Department of Treasury.

-On October 8, 2009, the Governor of Michigan, Jennifer Granholm, signed Executive Order 2009-45, abolishing the Racing Commissioner and transferring its duties to the Michigan Gaming Control Board executive director, effective January 17, 2010.
+On October 8, 2009, the Governor of Michigan, Jennifer Granholm, signed Executive Order 2009–45, abolishing the Racing Commissioner and transferring its duties to the Michigan Gaming Control Board executive director, effective January 17, 2010.

-On April 11, 2012, Governor Rick Snyder signed Executive Order 2012-4, expanding regulation, under the Board's executive director, of charitable casino-style gaming in Michigan.
+On April 11, 2012, Governor Rick Snyder signed Executive Order 2012–4, expanding regulation, under the Board's executive director, of charitable casino-style gaming in Michigan.

 On December 20, 2019, Governor Gretchen Whitmer signed a bill to authorize sports betting and online gaming at the three casinos in Detroit and the two dozen tribal casinos located elsewhere across the state.
 It was passed with strong bipartisan support in the legislature.
 It also created new regulations for fantasy sports games and related betting in the state.
 The change is expected to generate "tens of millions" of dollars in new tax revenue for the state.

 On November 12, 2020, the Gaming Board has approved license renewals for Greektown Casino, MotorCity Casino, and MGM Grand Detroit.

-On May 17, 2021, Henry Williams took over as the executive director of the MGCB.